senjoux/DAO_LibraryManagement/README.md

 # DAO_LibraryManagement
-This repository contains a DAO layer (using Hibernate ORM ) for a library management application .. enjoy it :D !
+This repository contains a DAO layer (using Hibernate ORM v3 ) for a library management application .. enjoy it :D !
+#Hedhly Hamza